airzero24/Rattata/README.md

 `pip install -r requirements.txt`

-The windows based implant also requires Pywin32 for the Windows API componets of the implant.
+The implant also requires Pywin32 for the Windows API componets of the implant.

 ## Usage